xxx123q/crypto-coin-site/README.md

-# Crypto project
+# Crypto Coin Site

 A simple React.js web application that displays live cryptocurrency market data using the CoinGecko API.

 # Features

 🔍 Search for any cryptocurrency with a responsive dropdown

 🪙 Sortable and paginated coin list